bugadani/Minty/docs/for_designers.md

 ### Setting variables ###

-Setting a variable can be done using the assignment tag.
+Setting a variable can be done using the assignment syntax.
+This syntax is a syntactic sugar for the `set` tag.
 This contains the variable followed by a colon (`:`) followed by the value expression.

 Example: `{$foo: 'bar'}`